cetz-package/cetz/src/draw/grouping.typ

   return body
 }

+/// This element acts as a scope, all state changes such as transformations and styling only affect the elements in the scope.
+/// Elements after the scope are not affected by the changes inside the scope.
+/// In contrast to `group`, the `scope` element does not create a named element itself and "leaks" body elements and anchors to the outside.
+///
+/// - body (elements, function): Elements to group together.
+At least one is required.
+A function that accepts `ctx` and returns elements is also accepted.
+#let scope(body) = (ctx => {
+  let drawables = ()
+  let group-ctx = ctx
+  group-ctx.groups.push(())

+  (ctx: group-ctx, drawables, bounds: _) = process.many(group-ctx, util.resolve-body(group-ctx, body), compute-bounds: false)

+  // Pass-through nodes and shared context data ctx.nodes += group-ctx.nodes
+  ctx.shared-state = group-ctx.shared-state

+  return (
+    ctx: ctx,
+    drawables: drawables,
+    leak-nodes: true,
+  )
+},)

 /// Calculates the intersections between multiple paths and creates one anchor per intersection point.
 ///
 /// All resulting anchors will be named numerically, starting at `0`. i.e., a call `intersections("a", ...)` will generate the anchors `"a.0"`, `"a.1"`, `"a.2"` to `"a.n"`, depending of the number of intersections.